 The World Health Organization recently gave recommendations about how much sugar children and adults should have:

-WHO recommends a reduced intake of free sugars throughout the lifecourse (strong recommendation1 ).
+WHO recommends a reduced intake of free sugars throughout your lifetime.

-• In both adults and children, WHO recommends reducing the intake of free sugars to less than 10% of total energy intake2 (strong recommendation).
+• In both adults and children, WHO recommends reducing the intake of free sugars to less than 10% of total energy intake.

-• WHO suggests a further reduction of the intake of free sugars to below 5% of total energy intake (conditional recommendation3 ).
+• WHO suggests a further reduction of the intake of free sugars to below 5% of total energy intake (conditional recommendation).

 Basically: Stop eating so much sugar!

-Here are some facts you might now know about sugar:
+Looking for more sugar related resources?
+If so, here are some facts you might not know about sugar: